 In the value segment, Amazon's Fire tablets remain the best tablet option for cheap and kid-friendly models.
 But if you're looking for something that's good for productivity and entertainment there's an affordable Chromebook that blurs the line between laptop and tablet.

 Theis the best tablet that we continue to recommend, despite the availability of newer iPad models.
 That's mainly for its features and reasonable price.
 If you're definitely going with an iPad, though, we strongly recommend you because there might be a better option for your needs.

-Here are our picks for the best tablets available right now.
+Not interested in an iPad?
+Our other top picks for the best tablets 2022 has to offer right now are below.
 All offer ways to get popular apps, but you'll want to check that your must-have apps are available on the device before buying (don't look forthrough the App Store, for instance).
 We included budget tablet and premium tablet options, as well as laptop-replacement devices at prices in between, including Android tablet and Apple .
-We even threw in a tablet PC as a bonus.
+We even threw in tablet PC and Chromebook options.
 All of these products (or previous versions thereof) have been fully reviewed or anecdotally tested by CNET editors.